LakshmikarPolamreddy/Spills-Project_Information-Architecture/README.md

 - ER Diagram:
 - Bus matrix:

-Step4: EDA and Data visualization steps done in python file
+Step4: EDA and Data visualization steps done in python file.

 Step5: Data visulaization in Tableau to answer our research questions (Clearly shown in the project ppt - saved as 'A project on analyzing spill incidents in NY state'.pdf in this repository)